How to read the rating of online casinos and slot machines

 What is a casino rating?

-How do I read the slot machine rating?
+How to read the rating of slot machines?

 The rating of a particular slot is usually based on: